 How can it help?
 Originally, some believed PECS could hinder any progress with speech development.
 However, in practice even those previously uninterested become more open to trying other forms of communication, like speech.
 It also helps to alleviate frustration, minimising tantrums and challenging behaviour.
 It can be especially helpful to encourage children to interact and socialise.

 Who can it help?
-PECS was originally designed for children with autism spectrum disorder and related developmental disabilities, but can be used for other non-verbal children as well as adolescents who have a wide range of communicative, cognitive and physical difficulties.
+PECS was originally designed for children with autism and related developmental disabilities but can be used for other non-verbal children as well as adolescents who have a wide range of communicative, cognitive and physical difficulties.

 SCERTS (Social-Communication, Emotional Regulation and Transactional Support)